Code-Institute-Submissions/Mk1-Project/README.md

 devices and on smaller ones, with responsive img sizing:

 - **Clickable Media**:
-The Gallery pages includes multiple clickable media links.
-These take two formats:
+The Locations page includes multiple clickable media links.
+These take three formats:

     1. **Photos**: Contains link to page in a new window or download link
     2. **Videos**: Plays the video in window with option for fullscreen